 In order to be able to supply electricity and/or natural gas to end users on the distribution grid in Flanders, a supply licence is required.

 No supply license is needed for the supply of green power through a direct line, as well as the supply of electricity generated by a qualitative combined heat and power facility through a direct line.
 However, the construction of a new direct line is subject to a license/admission granted by VREG, in case this line outreaches the site’s premises.
 An application form (dutch) is available on our website.

-VREG has listed and commented the relevant regulation with respect to the construction and operation of a direct line (MEDE-2017-01).
+VREG has listed and commented the relevant regulation with respect to the construction and operation of a direct line (MEDE-2020-01).

 Supply licences for Flanders are exclusively issued by VREG.

-Your supply licence request need to be addressed to:
+Your supply licence request needs to be addressed to:

 Vlaamse Regulator van de Elektriciteits- en Gasmarkt